PacketFlow-Networking/PacketFlow/backend/persistence/README.md

 ## Overview

-AINetUI now includes **optional persistent storage** using SQLite - a lightweight, file-based database that requires no separate server installation.
-Data is stored locally in a single `ainetui.db` file.
+PacketFlow now includes **optional persistent storage** using SQLite - a lightweight, file-based database that requires no separate server installation.
+Data is stored locally in a single `packetflow.db` file.

 ## Features